“Storytelling has

 suffering the so-called power (money) has caused the poor masses.
 I try to

 depict this in my paintings.
-You could see light fighting darkness which is our
+You could see light fighting darkness, which is our

 current reality”, he stated

-Orlu works are not elusive but paradoxical and carefully balanced between representation
+Orlu's works are not elusive but paradoxical and carefully balanced between representation

 and abstraction, with